-- It means they agree with the decision we made to your Level 1 Appeal and will not change it. - The notice you get will tell you in writing what you can do if you wish to continue with the review process.
-It will give you the details about how to go on to the next level of appeal, which is handled by a judge.
+☐ It means they agree with the decision we made to your Level 1 Appeal and will not change it.

+☐ The notice you get will tell you in writing what you can do if you wish to continue with the review process.
+It will give you the details about how to go on to the next level of appeal, which is handled by an Administrative Law Judge or attorney adjudicator.

-Step 4: If the answer is no, you will need to decide whether you want to take your appeal further.
+STEP 4: If the answer is no, you will need to decide whether you want to take your appeal further.

-- There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
+- ☐ There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
 If reviewers turn down your Level 2 Appeal, you can choose whether to accept that decision or to go on to Level 3 and make another appeal.
-At Level 3, your appeal is reviewed by a judge. - Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+At Level 3, your appeal is reviewed by an Administrative Law Judge or attorney adjudicator. - ☐ Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.